-Pete Drucker wrote in his book The Practice of Management that the purpose of business is to create a customer.
+Peter Drucker wrote in his book The Practice of Management that the purpose of business is to create a customer.
 That thought process has become the holy grail for marketing and communications.
 Today the best marketers go beyond just creating customers to helping their customers become something different.

 Effective marketing will always bring about change.
 The most basic example is changing a non-customer into a customer.
 But sometimes the change marketing brings is far more substantial.
 Marketing can help people become the person they seek to become.
 Remember the Marlboro Man?
-But that’s bad marketing because kids wanted to become cool, but many to got throat cancer instead.
+But that’s bad marketing because kids wanted to become cool, but many got throat cancer instead.

 The Disney Princess series helps little girls become more like the princess they admire.
+The Dove Soap Real Beauty Campaign sought 2 change how women view themselves, and how we all view beauty.

 Short?
 Tall?
 Grande?
 Venti?
 Black Eye?
 Red Eye?